Presidential system: As a global system

 Following the pattern of other Spanish colonies, the Philippines established the first presidential system in Asia in 1898, but it fell under American control due to the Spanish–American War.
 The presidential system was restored after the United States granted the Philippines independence in 1946.

 The end of World War II established presidential systems in two countries.
 After the United States ended the Japanese occupation of Korea, it assisted South Korea in the formation of a presidential government.
 However, the early years of the South Korean presidency were marked by dictatorial control.
 At the same time, Indonesia declared independence from the Netherlands in 1945.
 While it nominally used a presidential system, it was in effect a dictatorship where the president controlled all branches of government.
 A true presidential system was established in 1998.

-Decolonization in the 1950s and 1960s brought with it significant expansion of the presidential system.
+Decolonization in the 1950s and 1960s brought with it a significant expansion of the presidential system.
 During this time, several new presidential republics were formed in Africa.
 Cyprus, the Maldives, and South Vietnam also adopted the presidential system following decolonization.
-Pakistan and Bangladesh did so as well, but they changed their governmental systems shortly afterward.
+Pakistan and Bangladesh did so as well, but they changed their governmental systems shortly afterwards.

 Several more countries adopted the presidential system in the final decades of the 20th century.
-A modified version of the presidential system was implemented in Iran following constitutional reform in 1989 in which the Supreme Leader serves as the head of state and is the absolute power in this country.
+A modified version of the presidential system was implemented in Iran following constitutional reform in 1989, in which the Supreme Leader serves as the head of state and is the absolute power in this country.
 In 1981, Palau achieved independence and adopted a presidential system.
 When the Soviet Union was dissolved in 1991, the presidential system was adopted by the new states that were created, though most of them adopted other governmental systems over the following decades.
-Belarus nominally maintains a presidential system, but critics allege that it has been transformed into a dictatorship.
-The countries of Central Asia are also described as using the presidential system.

 The presidential system continues to be adopted in the 21st century.
 Following its independence in 2011, South Sudan adopted a presidential system.
-In 2018, Turkey abolished its parliamentary system in favor of a presidential system, which was criticized as an attempt by Recep Tayyip Erdoğan to consolidate power.
+In 2018, after the 2017 Turkish constitutional referendum, Turkey adopted a presidential system.
+In 2025, following the adoption of the new interim constitution, Syria established a presidential system.

-Characteristics
+Features

-There are several characteristics that are unique to presidential systems or prominent in countries that use presidential systems.
+Several characteristics are unique to presidential systems or prominent in countries that use presidential systems.
 The defining aspect of presidential systems is the separation of powers that divides the executive and the legislature.
-Advocates of presidential systems cite the democratic nature of presidential elections, the advantages of separation of powers, the efficiency of a unitary executive, and the stability provided by fixed-terms.
+Advocates of presidential systems cite the democratic nature of presidential elections, the advantages of the separation of powers, the efficiency of a unitary executive, and the stability provided by fixed terms.
 Opponents of presidential systems cite the potential for gridlock, the difficulty of changing leadership, and concerns that a unitary executive can give way to a dictatorship.